Southern Utah's Scenic Byway 12

 Southern Utah

 Scenic Byway 12 runs 124 miles from Capital Reef National Park to where it intersects with the Mt.
 Carmel Scenic Byway.
 The Mt.
 Carmel Scenic Byway (Highway 89), ends at Mt.
 Carmel Junction, just 12 miles from Zion National Park.
 Shortly after turning off the Mt.
 Carmel Scenic Byway onto Scenic Byway 12 is Dixie National Forest's beautiful Red Canyon.
 Many think they have already made it to Bryce Canyon, when they see red rock hoodoos everywhere but that is still 17 miles away.
 Red Canyon, in Dixie National Forest, is governed by the Forest Service so bring your ATV's and your bicycles when planning a visit to Red Canyon.
 Just a short jaunt away is Bryce Canyon National Park.
 Bryce is known for its breathtaking red rock hoodoos.
-Both Red Canyon and Bryce Canyon are open year-round.

 "All American Road"